amanuelsen/amanuelsen/README.md

 # 💫 About Me:
-<br>I am currently working on school projects while learning to build and develop software applications.<br> I have a passion for continuous learning and improving my skills.
+<br>I am currently pursuing my degree in Software Engineering and working on school projects.<br> I have a passion for continuous learning and improving my skills.
 In my free time.<br>I enjoy training and staying active.<br><br>

 ## 🌐 Socials: